annu025/ProcessMining/README.md

 7. These frameworks accept data in XES and MXML formats

 # Installation notes
-Mac installer is of .dmg type which installs ProM and Package Manager.
-Package Manager is only used to update an existing package or install a new package.
-From an ultility perspective, we need ProM 6.x version.
+Mac installer is of .dmg type which installs ProM and ProM Package Manager.
+Package Manager is only used to update an existing package or to install a new package.
+From an utility perspective, we need ProM 6.x version.

 This installer needs Java 6 to be preinstalled on to your machine.

+A sample dataset is attached here to apply a discovery model and begin the journey of process mining.